minetest/dev.luanti.org/content/compiling/windows.md

 # Compiling on Windows

+There are two ways to compile Luanti on a Windows machine: MSYS2 or a combination of vcpkg, cmake, and Visual Studio.

 The simplest way to compile on Windows is with MSYS2.
 MSYS2 is a collection of tools and libraries providing you with an easy-to-use environment for building, installing and running native Windows software.
 This page lists how to compile Luanti on Windows using MSYS2.

-Other documentation may recommend some combination of vcpkg, cmake, and Visual Studio, but this page focuses on MSYS2.
+Other documentation may recommend some combination of vcpkg, cmake, and Visual Studio.
+This is how the builds in the continuous integration pipeline are created, so they're more supported by the engine.
+However, they can be more difficult to setup.
+See [the engine docs on compiling for Windows](https://github.com/luanti-org/luanti/blob/master/doc/compiling/windows.md).

+This page focuses on MSYS2.

 For a video tutorial of setting up a Luanti development environment on Windows using MSYS2 (including setting up VSCodium), you can see [this video](https://www.youtube.com/watch?v=y8eWDzLNa3E) by Exe_Virus.